ronM3/ronM3/README.md

 Full Stack Web Developer
 ------------------------

-skilled developer that has been writing code and practicing full stack programming for an extended period of time, resulting in a strong foundation in both front-end and back-end development. constantly learning and staying up to date with the latest technologies in order to improve my skills. have a deep passion for coding and enjoy creating new and innovative projects.
+skilled developer that has been writing code and practicing full stack programming for an extended period of time, resulting in a strong foundation in both front-end and back-end development. constantly learning and staying up to date with the latest technologies in order to improve my skills.
+My particular area of focus is on front-end development, where I enjoy utilizing my skills and create visually appealing and user-friendly and intuitive UI.

 * 🖥️  See my portfolio at [motoladev.com](http://motoladev.com)
 * 🤝  I'm open to collaborating on interesting projects as a developer